AndrewMicallef/clean-read/README.md

 The basic principle is this program grabs all text nested under the HTML p (for paragraph) tags, removes all other markup, and then searches for patterns matching the "Bracket, ((name, comma,) x I date) x J, close Bracket" format.

+This is not a robust look up, and have already found it fails on a few sites.
+Good nes is that you can bring back the content by reloading the page.
+Bad news is you have to reload the page

 ---

 Regex pattern to capture name dates: